besm/TIL/bash/generating.useful.information.about.subdirectories.md

 ```

 And here's `census`.
 It has pretty colors and optionally takes folders as arguments.
-I may build on these later, but it's nice to have the basic logic down.
+Since since directories sometimes have spaces in their names, I opted for tab separation.
+This works nicely with awk (e.g. `census | head -1 | awk -F"\t" '{ print $4}'`).

 ```bash
 #!/bin/bash